geocoder-php/Geocoder/README.md

 which defines how HTTP message should be implemented.
 You can use any library to send HTTP messages that implements [php-http/client-implementation](https://packagist.org/providers/php-http/client-implementation).

-To use Guzzle 6 you should run the follwing command:
+To use Guzzle 6 you should run the following command:

 ```
-$ composer require php-http/guzzle6-adapter
+$ composer require php-http/guzzle6-adapter php-http/message
 ```

 ### Providers